iZettle/api-documentation/finance-api/api-reference.md

 ## Fetch account balance
 Returns the balance in a merchant's preliminary or liquid account at a specific time.

-After a deposit has been made from a merchant's liquid account to their bank account (daily, weekly or monthly), the balance is usually zero or the minimum balance in the merchant's Zettle account or PayPal Wallet for PayPal users.
-In other cases, you can see how much money is in the merchant's Zettle account or PayPal Wallet for PayPal users.
+After a deposit has been made from a merchant's liquid account to their bank account or PayPal Wallet for PayPal users (daily, weekly or monthly), the balance is usually zero or the minimum balance in the merchant's Zettle account.
+In other cases, you can see how much money is in the merchant's Zettle account.

 ```
 GET /organizations/{organizationUuid}/accounts/{accountTypeGroup}/balance